telerik/blazor-docs/getting-started/what-you-need.md

 ## Adding the Client Assets

-For the Telerik UI for Blazor components to look and behave as expected in the browser, add the [Telerik stylesheet](#telerik-stylesheet) and the [JS Interop file](#telerik-js-interop-file) to your main index file.
-Depending on the Blazor hosting model and framework version, your project's main index file will differ:
+The Telerik UI for Blazor components require a [Telerik stylesheet](#telerik-stylesheet) and a [JS Interop file](#telerik-js-interop-file) in the app's main index file.
+Depending on the Blazor hosting model and framework version, this index file will differ:

    * For Client-Side Blazor apps, use the `wwwroot/index.html` file.
    * For Server-Side Blazor apps, use one of the following files: